libops/actions/README.md

-# LibOps Actions
+# libops Actions

-GitHub Actions used across the LibOps org.
+GitHub Actions used across the libops org.